Backgammonian/Machine-Learning-Tasks/Clustering/README.md

 # Youtube channels categories clustering
 The task is to group Youtube channels into various categories (music, entertainment, education, etc) according to their uploads, video views and subscribers.

 ![channels](youtube_channels_categories.jpg)

-Key steps of this project are mostly the same as above apart from extended set of clustering metrics.
+Key features of this project are mostly the same as above apart from extended set of clustering metrics.

 # Self-organizing maps